 Redefining your Health Narrative: Being an Active & Positive Participant in Your Health

 Speaking from an alternative health care provider point of view, it’s very common to see people be taken aback when working towards a care plan that requires them to take an active role in their health.
 When we recommend lifestyle changes like conscious eating habits, physical activity, meditation, cooking practices, nutrition journaling, talk therapy or even taking a supplement or custom compounded formula more than once a day – it’s sometimes met with some confusion and hesitation.
 One of the things we always stress to every person is their innate ability to take control of their own health story and make a positive change through their own positive mindset and activities.
-We are here to educate you and help to facilitate your healing journey – but not to do the work for you.
-This is essential to know and understand to make your care plan a successful one.
-It certainly does take a change of mindset, as we have all been conditioned to rely on someone else (in healthcare) to “fix us” without doing much ourselves.
-As human beings, we are conditioned to feel safe when we have some sense of control.
+We are here to educate you and aid in your healing journey – but not to do the work for you.
+This usually requires a shift in our thinking, as we have all been conditioned to rely on someone else (in healthcare) to “fix us” without doing much ourselves.
 Taking back control of your health is extremely empowering, and maintaining a strong connection with your own body (which is working to help you – not hinder you), helps to redefine your health narrative to make your health story, a happy one.

 Here are some actionable steps you can take if you’re feeling helpless or disconnected from your own health picture: